Administrative services and facilities managers coordinate support services for businesses and organizations.

 For more information see the Employment and Outlook topic.

-In Illinois, 16,815 administrative services managers work in this very large occupation.
+In Illinois, 18,135 administrative services and facilities managers work in this very large occupation.

 |Location||Employment||10 Year Growth||Annual Openings|